 Last, but not least, is UK DVLA Theory Tests 2018 – 2019.
 As you’ve probably guessed by the name, this channel offers learner drivers a range of mock theory tests.
 Now, it hasn’t been updated since 2018, but the mock tests on offer are still extremely handy.
 If you can make your way through these videos, scoring upwards of 43 each time, you know that you’re well on your way to passing your theory test.
 (As mentioned with number two, we’d avoid attempting these tests until after you’ve finished your revision.)

 There are 16 mock tests in total.
 The channel handily mentions the difficulty level in some of the titles, e.g., easy or difficult, so you can pick one according to your current learning ability.
 The videos contain 50 questions and will give you around 20 seconds to pick your answer from the four options.
 They last around 30 minutes, so if you need more time, simply pause the video.
 Once you’ve flown through these mocks, the channel has one final challenge to pit you against: a marathon mock test with 150 questions!

 And there you have it—our complete rundown of PassMeFast’s top ten YouTube channels for theory test revision!
 Use these channels, alongside our handy theory test revision resources guide, and you’ll be sure to ace your test in no time!
-If you’re looking for further tips and advice, keep an eye on the PassMeFast blog!
+If you’re looking for further tips and advice, check out these 5 simple steps to pass the theory test!